 Camp Allen, located in a “piney woods” ecosystem near Navasota, provides "hands on" educational experiences that enhance classroom learning.
 The experiences are integrated into a complete program that helps participants gain a well-rounded understanding of current issues, environmental respect, history, and human relationships.
 This is a three-day trip that takes place in November.

 6th Grade: Camp Eagle and Enchanted Rock (www.campeagle.org )

 The 6th grade will spend a week at Camp Eagle with a stop at Enchanted Rock on the way home.
 Camp Eagle is nestled in the beautiful and rugged Texas Hill Country near the headwaters of the spring-fed Nueces River.
 At Camp Eagle students will experience hands-on education through wild adventures, spiritual growth and outdoor adventure in a setting that’s unlike any classroom.
 This is a four-day trip that takes place in October.

 7th Grade: Catalina Island Marine Institute (cimi.org)

 Located on Catalina Island, off the coast of southern California, students will spend time in ecology discussions, snorkeling, kayaking, hiking and hands-on lab investigations that are very effective in teaching marine ecology concepts.
-This is a four-day trip from September 20th to the 26th.
+This is a four-day trip takes place in September.

 8th Grade: Noah's Ark Adventure Trip (noahsark.com)